DataBiosphere/dsub/docs/troubleshooting.md

-# Checking status and troubleshooting jobs
+# Checking Status and Troubleshooting Jobs

 Once jobs are launched using `dsub`, you'll typically want to check on status.
 If something goes wrong, you'll want to discover why.